giantswarm/docs/src/content/vintage/advanced/registry/zot/index.md

   - https://github.com/orgs/giantswarm/teams/team-bigmac
 ---

-Caching container images close to a Kubernetes cluster has many benefits:
+A registry cache within the cluster can provide several benefits.

 - Availability, in case the upstream registry is experiencing an outage
 - Pull limits are enforced by certain upstream registries
 - Faster boot times simply because of being closer to the cluster

-## Using Zot as a container image cache

-[Zot](https://zotregistry.dev/) is an OCI-native container image registry.
+Here we explain how to set up a registry, using the [Zot](https://zotregistry.dev/) app provided by Giant Swarm.
+Zot is an OCI-native container image registry.
 The [Giant Swarm packaged version](https://github.com/giantswarm/zot) extends it with opinionated components like auto-scaling, monitoring, Cilium network policies, etc.

+We explain how to deploy apps in our [app platform docs]({{ relref "/vintage/getting-started/app-platform/deploy-app/#creating-an-app-cr" }}).

 ### Zot configuration